The Vermont Statutes Online

 (4) "Child Protection Registry" means a record of all investigations that have resulted in a substantiated report on or after January 1, 1992.

-(5) "Emotional maltreatment" means a pattern of malicious behavior which results in impaired psychological growth and development.
+(5) "Emotional maltreatment" means a pattern of malicious behavior that results in impaired psychological growth and development.

 (6) "Harm" can occur by: